 Want some amazing grilled ribs without marinating for hours or cooking half of the day?
 I know that around an hour isn't as quick as some would think, but it is compared to a 4 hour cook time!
 These ribs are so easy and use a simple dry rub with some fresh lime juice.

-This recipe is for St Louis style ribs cooked on a gas grill.
+Ready to learn how to cook St Louis style ribs on a gas grill?